What could be more appetizing than an attractive palette of colors that are not just refreshing but also provides a mouthwatering fare?

 - Place the shredded cucumber in a medium-sized mixing bowl.
 Mix in ¼ teaspoon of sea salt and let it sit for 5 minutes.

-- Combine Greek yogurt, garlic, lemon juice, and black pepper in a high-speed blender or food processor and process until smooth.
+- Combine Greek yogurt, olive oil, garlic, lemon juice, and black pepper in a high-speed blender or food processor and process until smooth.
 Transfer to a small serving bowl and set aside.

 - Strain the water out of the cucumber and stir it into the yogurt mixture.
 Sprinkle with fresh dill and paprika.